 The crew will always ask you to switch your phone to airplane mode when you board the flight.
 Therefore, regardless of whether the phone is charging or not, it should always be in Airplane Mode.
 According to the Federal Communications Commission (FCC), which enacted the prohibition in the early 1990s, the frequency emitted by these and similar devices might interfere with cell tower networks on the ground.

-On certain flights operated by international airlines, cell phone receivers are available.
+On certain international flights, cell phone receivers are available.
 As a result, passengers on select aircraft may make calls or send texts while in the air.
 On many domestic flights, you may also connect to Wi-Fi.
 That way, you can browse the web and send messages.
 However, most airlines, including American Airlines, forbid travelers from making phone calls while using in-flight Wi-Fi.
 “Cell phone and Voice-over-Internet Protocol (VOIP) services are not available with inflight Wi-Fi.”

 If you want to travel with peace of mind, we recommend that you charge all of your electronic devices, including your phone, before boarding.
-There are also numerous charging stations available in the airport.
+There are also numerous charging stations available in the airport, but for that, you’ll need to have your phone charger with you.